Skip to main content

 );

-• Now, you can use your first component that you just coded.
-Try to add multiple elements into your component's return statement and see what kind of error you got.
-Then, wrap elements inside parent element to fix code.
+Now, you can use the first component that you just coded.
+Try to add multiple elements to your component's return statement and see what kind of error you get.
+Then, wrap elements inside the parent element to fix the code.

 return (